Agoric/documentation/main/ertp/api/README.md

 date.
 We apologize for any inconvenience this may cause.
 :::

-The ERTP API is divided into the following sections:
+The ERTP API documentation is divided into these sections:

 - [Issuer](./issuer)
 - [Mint](./mint)